 Learnings: You have to build a strong GMB profile before you can get users to stay.
 Optimizing your page and having a proper setup from the get-go will ensure success in building an engaged online community.

 Personal Profile: How It Can Help Promote Your Own Brand And Business

 Although you don’t need to blast every bit of personal information on social media (actually, it would be a bad thing if you did), it is important to differentiate between your personal and professional brands on social media while also utilizing them in tandem.

 For example, followers of your business want to know there’s a real person behind the scenes.
 Show them the human side of your business and be a storyteller.
 The human quality behind your business’ brand is by far the biggest connector you can have with a potential customer.

-On the flip side, you should also be integrating what’s going on in your business with your personal following in order to reach a larger audience and spread the word in different networks.
-Those who follow you personally will be some of your biggest cheerleaders for your business, so you should definitely be bringing them in to the loop.
+On the flip side, you should also be integrating what’s going on in your business with your personal following in order to reach a larger audience and spread the word on different networks.
+Those who follow you personally will be some of your biggest cheerleaders for your business, so you should definitely be bringing them into the loop.

 Learnings: Having a separate presence between your personal and business pages on social media offers a better opportunity for brand reinforcement and reaching a broader audience.